Imagine…

 2. The type of seed.
 What type of seed you have will also affect how long it’s viable.

-• Some seeds like onions and sweet corn have a short lifespan, while others like cucumber and melon can last up to 6 years.
+• Some seeds, like onions and sweet corn, have a short lifespan, while others, like cucumber and melon, can last up to 6 years.

 • If you buy pelleted seed, use it within one year because the pelleting process can reduce the seed’s lifespan.

-3. How you’ve stored the seeds.
-Seeds stay viable much longer when you store them in a cool, dry, dark place.
-Reducing humidity is key.
+• Reducing humidity is key.
+It reduces the risk of mold and premature sprouting.
 This can be as simple as storing seeds in a sealed plastic bag with some rice or desiccant packets to absorb excess humidity.
-You should store the bags in a cool, dark place.

 Related: The best catalogs to have on hand when buying seeds.